vishxtr/HACKATHON_REAL2.0/CHATBOT_INTEGRATION_README.md

-# SmartSOC Chatbot Integration
+# PhishGuard AI Chatbot Integration

 ## Overview

-The SmartSOC Chatbot has been successfully integrated across all pages of the SmartSOC IRS (Incident Response System) project.
+The PhishGuard AI Chatbot has been successfully integrated across all pages of the PhishGuard AI IRS (Incident Response System) project.
 This provides a consistent, AI-powered assistant experience throughout the entire application.

 ## Files Created